 CASHNet Online Billing

 Pitzer College does not mail out paper statements.
 The College uses the services of CASHNet to deliver monthly statements electronically.
-Statements are generated monthly and published on CASHNet for viewing 24/7, at the beginning of each month, starting on August 3 for the Fall 2020 semester and January 2 for the Spring 2021 semester.
+Statements are generated monthly and published on CASHNet for viewing 24/7, at the beginning of each month, starting on the first business day of August for the Fall 2021 semester and the first business day of January for the Spring 2022 semester.
 Once statements are generated, an email is sent to the student and any authorized user(s) the student has added to their CASHNet profile.
 Additional information regarding CASHNet, adding authorized users and frequently asked questions, can be found on the CASHNet Online Billing & Payments page.

 Payment Plan Options

 Pitzer College students and their families may choose between two different billing/payment schedules – a monthly payment plan or a basic plan with a single payment per semester.
 Please read the information below to determine which option best suits your financial needs.

 - Full Pay Option

 If you do not elect to use the Monthly Payment Plan option, you will be billed for the balance due once a semester.
 The Fall semester statement will be available online via CASHNet on the first business day of August and the Spring semester statement will be available the first business day of January.
 Statements will also be available any month thereafter in which there is an outstanding balance, recent account activity (including payments) or if there is a credit balance.